• Skip to primary navigation

 So, we need to know how you work as a group.
 How many people will actively edit or maintain the website?
 How much time can they commit to it?
 We also need to know their skill sets.

-For example, if a client says, “We want a newsletter sign-up form,” our next question is, “Who’s going to write the newsletter and manage the email list?”
+For example: If a client says, “We want a newsletter sign-up form,” our next question is, “Who’s going to write the newsletter and manage the email list?”
 If we don’t get a clear answer, or the designated person lacks the skill set, the newsletter will probably fail.

 If we build a system that you can’t sustain, we’re not doing our job.
 We haven’t solved a problem; we’ve created one.
 Good designers don’t deliver systems that they know can’t be effectively managed.